 This is The Silk Road Mountain Race

-The Silk Road Mountain Race is a brand new self-supported bikepacking race, set to be staged in the Central Asian state of Kyrgyzstan in summer 2018.
-Here, introducing the event in his own words, is two-time Transcontinental Race finisher, long distance touring veteran, and director of the Silk Road Mountain Race, Nelson Trees.
+The Silk Road Mountain Race is a brand new self-supported bikepacking race, first staged in the Central Asian state of Kyrgyzstan in summer 2018.
+Here, introducing the event in his own words, is two-time Transcontinental Race finisher, long-distance touring veteran, and director of the Silk Road Mountain Race, Nelson Trees.

 Photography Silk Road Mountain Race

 Nelson, what made you want to create a new unsupported bikepacking race?

 It’s something I’ve been thinking about for a while.
 Ever since racing the Transcontinental, I’ve been wanting to get more involved with the unsupported racing scene, take it beyond just participating in these events, and contribute something to the community.

 I first discovered Kyrgyzstan back in 2013 when I was cycling from Shanghai to Paris, and although I wasn’t there for long, it left a lasting impression.
 The biggest attraction is the natural setting, and what hits you first – especially if you come from Europe – is how untouched the natural habitat is.
 There are these vast expanses of wilderness with very few marks of civilization.
 No buildings, barely a road – nothing.

 It’s a place that has been isolated by its geography, despite being on the ancient Silk Road, and as such the way of life its inhabitants in the high pastures follow has changed little over the centuries.
 The semi-nomadic lifestyle that enables the Kyrgyz people to survive in this harsh environment endures to this day, as does the deeply entrenched culture of hospitality.
 You’ll most likely come back with lasting memories of encounters with locals.